 Has Your Loved One Suffered in a Maryland Nursing Home?

 If you have a loved one in a Maryland nursing home, and you believe that they may have been a victim of abuse or neglect, you may be entitled to monetary compensation.
-The dedicated attorneys at the Maryland personal injury law firm of Lebowitz & Mzhen, LLC have extensive experience assisting the families of nursing home residents with righting the wrongs that have been committed against their loved ones.
+The dedicated attorneys at the Maryland personal injury law firm of Lebowitz & Mzhen Personal Injury Lawyers have extensive experience assisting the families of nursing home residents with righting the wrongs that have been committed against their loved ones.
 We have been holding negligent and abusive nursing homes responsible for their actions for years, and we know how to successfully bring nursing home abuse and neglect cases in Maryland courts.
 Call 410-654-3600 to schedule a free consultation with an attorney today.

 More Blog Posts: